 - MG1002 Foundations of Marketing

 In second year students take a combination of compulsory modules and electives.
 The electives allow students to begin to specialise in fields which interest them the most.

-The elective modules include Sustainability in Modern Businesses; Global Food Policy; International Politics; European Government and Politics; Global Politics; Commercial Law; Principles of Revenue Law; Income Tax Law; Introductory Mathematics for Business II; Methods of Business Statistics.
+The elective modules include Sustainability in Modern Businesses; Global Food Policy; International Politics; European Government and Politics; Commercial Law; Introductory Mathematics for Business; Consumer Behaviour and Sustainable Consumption; Methods of Business Statistics.

 Year 3 Modules

 In third year student select one of the following options:

 · Study in UCC for semester 1 and 2, then complete either a 6-month work placement or a research project.

-In addition to taking modules in their major students select a range of minor subjects from the following subject areas: Accounting, Business Economics; Food Business & Development; Government; Law; Management; Marketing, Maths, Statistics
+In addition to taking these core modules students select a range of minor subjects from the following subject areas: Accounting, Business Economics; Food Business & Development; Law; Management; Marketing, Maths, Statistics